-The Board of Directors may decide to issue, within a Sub-Fund, categories and/or classes of shares with specific characteristics such as (i) shares giving entitlement to distribution of income ("distribution shares") or shares not giving entitlement to distribution of income ("capitalisation shares"), and/or (ii) a specific issue or redemption fee structure, or a specific structure of expenses earned by the distributors or the Company and/or (iii) a specific advisory or management fee structure, and/or (iv) a specific reference currency and exchange rate hedging policy, and/or (v) any other specific characteristic applying to a category or class of shares.
+The Board of Directors may decide to issue, within a Sub-Fund, categories and/or classes of shares with specific characteristics such as (i) shares giving entitlement to distribution of income ("distribution shares") or shares not giving entitlement to distribution of income ("capitalisation shares"), and/or (ii) a specific issue or redemption fee structure, or a specific structure of expenses earned by the Distributor and/or financial intermediary(ies)/distributor(s) or the Company and/or (iii) a specific advisory or management fee structure, and/or (iv) a specific reference currency and exchange rate hedging policy, and/or (v) any other specific characteristic applying to a category or class of shares.
 All shares must be fully paid up.